 The File|Open command shows an open file common dialog.
 It allows you to open one or more files from the folder of your choice.
 To select more than one file, hold down the Shift or Control key on the keyboard while you click with the mouse.
 You can configure the initial folder of the open dialog in the Open Files Preferences.

 You can tick the read-only checkbox to force EditPad to open the file in read-only mode, regardless of whether the file is writable or not.
 This can be useful to make sure you don’t accidentally overwrite the file.
 It also tells EditPad not to try to open the file for writing.

 If the active file is untitled and empty, it is replaced by the file you open.
 This ensures EditPad does not get cluttered with empty tabs.

 If you open a single file that is already open, EditPad simply switches to the copy that is already open, as if you had clicked on its tab rather than attempting to open it again.
-If that file is open in another project, EditPad switches that project and to the file.
+If that file is open in another project, EditPad switches to that project and to the file.
 If you open multiple files that are all open in the same project, EditPad switches to that project and to one of the files you wanted to open.

-If you open multiple files and some but not all of them are open in projects other than the active one, EditPad moves all the files into the active project.
+If you open multiple files and some, but not all, of them are open in projects other than the active one, EditPad moves all the files into the active project.
 If some of the files were open in unmanaged projects, those files are removed from those projects.
 If some of the files were open in managed projects, those files are closed in those projects, but remain part of the other projects.

 If the active project is a managed, the File|Open command does not add the files to the project.
 The files show up under the project’s tab as outside files.
 To make the files part of a managed project, either use Project|Add to Project instead of File|Open, or use Project|Add Outside Files after using File|Open.